Frequently Asked Questions

 All the same, don't let money stop you from taking the course!
 We suggest that you speak to your church or pastor about financial help.
 Very often, your church may be willing to sponsor a percentage of the total cost as an investment in your ministry training.
 After you have spoken to your home church, you can speak to your local course coordinators.
 They can often work out a flexible payment schedule so that you don't have to pay for the course in one lump sum.
 In some cases, coordinators may also have information about other financial aid or scholarships.

-What's the difference between audit, certificate, and credit?
+8. What’s the difference between certificate and credit?

-Our weekly class meetings will last approximately three hours, giving you a fantastic chance to fellowship with Christians from other churches.
+• Our weekly class meetings will last approximately three hours, giving you a great chance to fellowship with Christians from other churches.

-Each week's reading material takes approximately one hour at the audit level, two hours at the certificate level, and three hours for credit students.
+• Each week’s reading material takes approximately one to two hours, with more time likely needed for credit students.

 To find information on the book, please go to the Book page.